 Some more Air:

-Soapy dry rose that settles into a metallic musk that grows and grows and takes over my living room and puts its feet on my furniture.
+Soapy dry rose that settles into a metallic musk that grows and grows and takes over living rooms and puts its feet on the furniture.

 The vanilla shows up briefly a half an hour in, but can’t compete with the ambroxan-patchouli that sits like a penny in the mouth and puts Black Sabbath tunes in the head all day.

-An interesting and invasive modern take on an old rose.
+An awesome and invasive modern take on an old rose.

 Grapefruit pith and rotting tree bark.
 There could be some sour berries in there, too.